ItachGal/galitach.github.io/READMEML.md

 ---

-# Terms of Use for MilimLi
+# Terms of Use for MilimLi/AnglitLi

 **Effective Date:** November 2025

 ### 1. Agreement to Terms

-By downloading, installing, or using the MilimLi mobile application (the "Application"), you agree to be bound by these Terms of Use ("Terms").
+By downloading, installing, or using the MilimLi/AnglitLi mobile application (the "Application"), you agree to be bound by these Terms of Use ("Terms").
 If you do not agree to these Terms, do not use the Application.

 ### 2. Intellectual Property Rights